-Haymarket Town Council approved an amended Erosion and Sediment Control Ordinance on June 16, 2007, with specific revisions developed by the Town staff after consultation with the Potomac Watershed Office of the DCR Soil and Water Conservation Department.
+The Town of Haymarket is a Virginia Erosion and Sediment Control Program (VESCP) authority.
+Haymarket Town Council approved an amended Erosion and Sediment Control Ordinance on June 16, 2007., with specific revisions developed by the Town staff after consultation with the Potomac Watershed Office of the DCR Soil and Water Conservation Department.
 Potomac Watershed Office staff has sent the new ordinance to the Virginia Soil and Water Conservation Board in Richmond for their review on July 18, 2007.
 Board approval is anticipated.
+The Town Engineer serves as the program administrator and plan reviewer.
+Erosion and sediment control inspections are conducted through contract with Soil Consultants Engineering (SCE).